+What are emotions?
 Imagine it’s your birthday.
-You can’t focus on your schoolwork, because you keep picturing the birthday cake that’s waiting for you at home.
+You can’t focus on your schoolwork because you keep picturing the birthday cake that’s waiting for you at home.
 Your heart is beating fast, and you have a big smile on your face.
 You are feeling excited.

 Now, imagine a friend just made a rude comment about you.
 Your face is red, and your hand is clenched into a fist.
 You notice that you are breathing in and out very quickly.
 Your stomach feels tight.
 You are feeling angry.

 Anger and excitement are examples of emotions.
 Emotions are how our brains react to (and make sense of) the world around us.
 Everyone has emotions.
 They are important parts of what makes us human!